-The Turks used to regularly occupy the coast of Salento and one of the most targeted place was Castro.
+The Turks used to regularly occupy the coast of Salento and one of the most targeted places was Castro.
 During one of the incursions, they stole a precious statue of Madonna, which was assigned to one of the Turkish commanders, who later gave the statue to his wife as a gift.
-Even though his wife was muslim, she kept the statue as a beautiful object with an artistic value.
+Even though his wife was Muslim, she kept the statue as a beautiful object with an artistic value.

 The wife was pregnant and she was in a lot of pain.
 In spite of the prayers, the woman wasn’t able to give birth.
 The wife had a slave, a woman from Castro, who had been kidnapped and became a servant in Constantinople.
-The slave felt very sorry about her mistress and then she suggested to send the statue back to its former country in order to hope for a miracle.
+The slave felt very sorry about her mistress and then she suggested sending the statue back to its former country in order to hope for a miracle.

 The husband was convinced and he ordered to put the statue on a ship and send it back to where it belonged.
 Without anyone guiding it, the ship arrived from Constantinople to Castro overnight.
 When fishermen saw and recognised the statue, they spread the word to all of the citizens.
-They rang the bells with such a great joy and they all gathered around the ship.
+They rang the bells with such great joy and they all gathered around the ship.

-Finally the statue was brought to its former cathedral where is still regarded with such a great respect.
+Finally the statue was brought to its former cathedral where is still regarded with such great respect.
 However, nobody knows what happened to the Turkish wife.

 Through this legend, artists Cemre Yeşil and Alice Caracciolo make a photographic expedition to Earth — to the land of Castro in particular — through stones.
-They photographically question the relationship between stones and souls while trying to shed a light on the history of certain stones that are taken away from human sight and touch; such as the towers that Italians built by the water to protect from the Ottoman invasions (in 1537,1554,1573,1594,1620) and the poor statue that weights 7 tons titled Güzel Istanbul, 1975 (meaning Beautiful Istanbul) which ‘lived’ only for 7 days in its original location.
+They photographically question the relationship between stones and souls while trying to shed a light on the history of certain stones that are taken away from human sight and touch; such as the towers that Italians built by the water to protect from the Ottoman invasions (in 1537,1554,1573,1594,1620) and the poor statue that weighs 7 tons titled Güzel Istanbul, 1975 (meaning Beautiful Istanbul) which ‘lived’ only for 7 days in its original location.
 This beautiful statue of a naked woman was removed because the government back then thought it didn’t represent a Turkish Woman and then the statue became homeless.